-Financial data in this draft Infrastructure Strategy is based on the 2015 Asset Management Plans and will be updated as part of the Long Term Plan process.
+Financial data in this Infrastructure Strategy is based on the final Long Term Plan.
+The 2015 Asset Management Plans will need to be updated to reflect the final Long Term Plan; this will be done between July and September 2015.